-a. an exclusive license for all patents on Antennapedia-based cell permeable peptides for non-oncology use and b. international patents for proprietary human-derived cell penetrating peptide structures without any therapeutic restrictions.
-Patent is protected until 2034.
+- a. an exclusive license for all patents on Antennapedia-based cell permeable peptides for non-oncology use and - b. pending international patent applications for proprietary human-derived cell penetrating peptide structures without any therapeutic restrictions.
+Patent will be protected until 2034.